Our podcast series presents discussions about Middle Eastern current events, history, and politics with experts and professors from UCF.

 Ep.
 16 – Perry Cammack

 Perry Cammack is a fellow in the Middle East Program at the Carnegie Endowment for International Peace, where he focuses on long-term regional trends and their implications for American foreign policy.
-Prior to joining Carnegie in August 2015, Cammack worked on issues related to the Middle East as part of the policy planning staff of Secretary of State John Kerry from 2013 to 2015 and as a senior professional staff member for then senator Kerry on the Senate Foreign Relations Committee (SFRC) from 2009 to 2012.
-From 2003 to 2006, he worked on the SFRC staff of then senator Joseph Biden, Jr.
+Prior to joining Carnegie in August 2015, he worked on issues related to the Middle East as part of the policy planning staff of Secretary of State John Kerry from 2013 to 2015 and as a senior professional staff member for then senator Kerry on the Senate Foreign Relations Committee from 2009 to 2012.
+In this podcast episode, Mr. Cammack discusses the Carnegie Endowment’s work, the Islamic State, and historical regional trends in the Middle East region.

 Ep.
 15 – Owen Kirby